Preetham41/COMP-730-830-Team-5/README.md

 - 50%: Have working options for the user to modify for choice of book, quantity, payment, and pickup/delivery.
 - 75%: Have a partially working database that updates book quantity.
 - 100%: Have a working application that effectively connects to a database and allows the user to interact with it in the above ways.

+**How To Access**
+Class files are located in "/Bookstore/src/main".